JermWang/CommitToShip/docs/platform-overview.md

 **Does Commit To Ship replace Pump.fun?**

-No. We complement Pump.fun by providing accountability infrastructure for post-launch execution.
+It complements Pump.fun by providing accountability infrastructure for post-launch execution.
 Pump.fun handles creation and distribution.
-We handle commitment and verification.
+Commit To Ship handles commitment and verification.

 **Is this a guarantee of delivery?**

-No. It is a framework for making delivery commitments explicit, trackable, and resistant to quiet abandonment.
-The system creates accountability, not certainty.
+It is a framework for making delivery commitments explicit, trackable, and resistant to quiet abandonment.
+Delivery outcomes remain uncertain.

 **Does the platform rank tokens by performance?**

-No. We surface execution signals and commitment integrity.
-Market performance is outside our scope.
+It surfaces execution signals and commitment integrity.
+Market performance is outside the protocol scope.

 **Who is this for?**